anishrana2001/CKAD/Services and Networking  20%/Lab.md

 ```

 ### You have rollout new pods "ckad0021-newpod" on your Kubernetes cluster under namespace ckad0021.
 Now, you need to streanten the network security.
 A network policy is already there.
-You tasks are followed.
+Your tasks are followed.

 ### - Update the new created pod "ckad0021-newpod" to allowed it to send and receive traffic from web and storage pods only.